cperepelitsa/bestprimeday/README.md

 Purpose
 =======

-Amazon declared that 7/20/2016 is "Prime Day".
+Amazon has created a faux holiday called "Prime Day."
+However, the dates chosen for each Prime Day seem to have little to do with prime numbers.
+For example, Prime Day in 2016 was on 7/20, and on 7/14 in 2017, and neither of these dates have anything particularly interestingly "prime" about them.

-This program finds a "better" candidate date for a Prime Day by looking for a date in 2016 which yields the largest number of primes out of substrings of the date formatted "YYYYMMDD".
+This program finds a "better" candidate date for a Prime Day in a given year by looking for a date in 2016 which yields the largest number of primes out of substrings of the date formatted "YYYYMMDD".

 Requirements
 ============